-The Planning Commission has held three work sessions to discuss the proposed Eastern Gateway District Plan and are scheduled to continue their work session review at their February 1, 2018 meting, which will begin at 7pm in the Council Chamber at Leesburg Town Hall, 25 W. Market St, Leesburg VA, 20176.
+The Planning Commission is scheduled to hold a public hearing for the draft small area plan on May 3, 2018.
+The meeting will begin at 7pm in the Council Chamber at Leesburg Town Hall, 25 W. Market St, Leesburg VA, 20176.
 The public is welcome to attend.
 Information forwarded to the Planning Commission can be found through the link below.

 What is the Eastern Gateway District?

 During the 2012 Town Plan Update, there was general consensus that the Land Use designations for the East Market Street area need to be refreshed to address dated campus-style office strategies and reflect current trends in employment land uses.
 Additional direction is also needed regarding sustainable mixed-use development; including housing needs and related uses for this corridor.
 The intent of the Eastern Gateway District Small Area Plan is to develop policies that better reflect today's dynamic economy, building upon existing employment opportunities that execute a "vision" for the corridor and can help guide future development.

 The study area is illustrated in the figure below and can be viewed in a larger format here.